 What used to take days and weeks to research and learn, can take us mere moments.

-In fact, the only problem we have now is one of finding trusted curators.
+In fact, the only problem we have now is finding trusted curators.
 We need to develop self-discipline and discernment in seeking out correct information from reliable sources.

 There is no drought of ideas.

 “You have more computing power in your pocket than it took to send men to the moon.
 What are you doing with it?”

 Are you wasting it or harnessing it?
 You don’t need to go to the moon; the crossroads will do just fine.

 Research.
 Read.
 Compile.

 Product manuals, literature, interviews, talk radio, podcasts, magazines, newspapers, television, Twitter, Google Trends, movies, Wikipedia, and on and on and on …